psychemedia/island-storynotes/elder-puckaster.md

 But whenever he went down to the sea side he took with him a small tub, in which he used to put sand and water, and then shake it about for some time, so that the grains of gold, being heavier than the sand, would collect together at the bottom.
 He used afterwards to cover the gold up with limpets and periwinkle-shells, and walk home.

-Three or four times a year he used to take a trip to London to sellhis gold dust, and return to the island as rich as a Jew.
+Three or four times a year he used to take a trip to London to sell his gold dust, and return to the island as rich as a Jew.
 The neighbours wondered how he made his lobster and shell trade turn out so profitably.
 However, nobody guessed at the fact.

 Well, John Kann got richer and richer.
 At length he bethought himself of taking a wife to share his wealth and happiness.
 A rich man, as it is well known, has never much difficulty in procuring a helpmate, and John was a handsome man besides; so Betty Spooner shortly became Betty Kann.
 Betty, like the rest of her sex, was constantly harassed by that restless and troublesome demon curiosity.
 While there remained anything that she was not made fully acquainted with, she was quiet neither day nor night.
 She listened at keyholes, peeped into letters, cross-questioned everybody; sometimes pretending to know everything about an affair, by way of a trap to catch the unwary; or inventing a lie, by way of bait to fish for the fact with.
 It is but justice to her memory to say, that she did not take all this trouble and tell so many falsehoods for any selfish or interested purpose.
 On the contrary, she appeared to be actuated purely by public-spirited and philanthropic motives.
 If there was any story or bit of scandal that she thought would tend to the amusement or instruction of the neighbourhood, she endeavoured to become possessed of the treasure solely that she might distribute it among the world at large.
 As for keeping a thing to herself, she never had been known to do so selfish a thing in her life.